T

 Insider tips

-• Learn a few basic Mandarin phrases; while English is spoken in tourist areas, efforts are appreciated.
+• Learn a few basic Mandarin phrases; while English is spoken in tourist areas, it's not universal.

-• Utilize Beijing's efficient subway system for affordable and convenient travel.
+• Utilize Beijing's efficient subway system for most inter-district travel.

 Packing highlights